Towns, Timberwolves cruise past short-handed Lakers 110-92 - WHIZ News

 Lakers: Bazemore was scoreless in 15 minutes in the previous game and didn’t even get in the game before that. … Horton-Tucker, Howard and Monk each missed their second straight game.

 Timberwolves: Taurean Prince joined Edwards in the health and safety protocols.
-Coach Chris Finch said both player were asymptomatic. … Towns was presented with the NBA’s monthly community service award for November prior to the game, in recognition of his support for homeless youth.
+Finch said both players were asymptomatic. … Towns was presented with the NBA’s monthly community service award for November prior to the game, in recognition of his support for homeless youth.

 UP NEXT